IndustryEssentials/ymir/README.md

 ![inter import](docs/images/inter-import.jpeg)

-(3) Local import: the user needs to upload a zip file of the local dataset in the following format.
+(3) Local import: users needs to upload a zip file of the local dataset in the following format.
 The zip size is recommended to be no more than 200MB.

 Users can download the example **Sample.zip** for reference as follows: